rictorlome/pupil/README.md

 1. [Rhess](https://github.com/rictorlome/rhess) - a command line game written in `Ruby` using a [mailbox](https://www.chessprogramming.org/Mailbox) 8x8 board representation.
 Styled with 100% unicode and playable via keyboard.

 2. [Gogochess](https://github.com/rictorlome/gogochess) - a chess-move generator written in `Go` with a custom `HashMap` based move-list.
 Passing [perft tests](https://www.chessprogramming.org/Perft_Results) up to depth 5 and capable of solving `Mate-in-Twos` in less than a minute.
-Configured with `HTTP` API for browser integration for easy testing.
+Configured with `HTTP` API for browser integration and easy testing.

 ---

 ## Todo

-- [ ] Revisit move encoding
+- [x] Revisit move encoding
+- [ ] Precompute relevant bitboards for pawn pushes
 - [ ] Brainstorm and implement `Position.do_move`
 - [ ] Pseudo-legal move gen -> Legal move gen